 Our briefing examines how trusts are working with their staff and local partners to enable the workforce to adapt to new ways of collaborative working.

 Our new report provides an overview of how the sector is performing and explores the challenges it faces as providers work towards delivering the NHS long term plan.

-Saffron Cordery responds to the publication of the health and social care committee's report on 'Workforce burnout and resilience in the NHS and social care'.
+Saffron Cordery responds to the appointment of Thérèse Coffey as the new health and social care secretary and deputy prime minister.

 Saffron Cordery responds to the election of Liz Truss as the new leader of the Conservative Party and impending appointment as the next prime minister.

 Saffron Cordery responds to figures from NHS Digital that there are now 132,139 full time equivalent vacancies across the NHS.

 Sarah White discusses the need for urgent government action on the pay award for NHS staff.

 Saffron Cordery says nobody in the NHS wants people hanging on for treatment, as a newspaper poll reveals what people think should be top NHS priorities for the new prime minister.

 Saffron Cordery and Siobhan Melia, chair of the Community Network, comment on the impact of recent increases to fuel prices on community staff.